Execution Factors definition

 Related to Execution Factors

-• Dilution Horizon Ratio means, as of any Cut-off Date, a ratio (expressed as a decimal), computed by dividing (i) the aggregate sales generated by the Originators during the Calculation Period ending on such Cut-Off Date, by (ii) the Net Pool Balance as of such Cut-Off Date.
+• Dilution Horizon Ratio means, as of any Cut-Off Date, a ratio (expressed as a decimal), equal to the product of (a) the ratio computed by dividing (i) the Credit Memo Lag Time as of such Cut-Off Date, by (ii) 30 and (b) the ratio computed by dividing (i) the aggregate amount of receivables originated by the Originators during the most recent Calculation Period ending on such Cut-Off Date, by (ii) the Net Pool Balance as of such Cut-Off Date.

 • SOFR Adjustment Conforming Changes means, with respect to any SOFR Rate, any technical, administrative or operational changes (including changes to the interest period, timing and frequency of determining rates and making payments of interest, rounding of amounts or tenors, and other administrative matters) that the Administrator decides, from time to time, may be appropriate to adjust such SOFR Rate in a manner substantially consistent with or conforming to market practice (or, if the Administrator decides that adoption of any portion of such market practice is not administratively feasible or if the Administrator determines that no market practice exists, in such other manner as the Administrator determines is reasonably necessary).